theom07/theom07/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm a **Computer Engineer** passionate about coding, problem-solving, and creating impactful projects.
+I'm Om Raval, a **Computer Engineer** passionate about coding, problem-solving, and creating impactful projects.

 ---